JedPattersonn/whoop-mcp/README.md

 | `WHOOP_PASSWORD` | Yes      | -       | Your Whoop account password                    |
 | `MCP_AUTH_TOKEN` | No       | -       | Optional authentication token for MCP requests |
 | `PORT`           | No       | 3000    | Server port                                    |

+The server will check query parameters first, then fall back to environment variables if not provided.

 ### Optional Authentication